Category:

 Acting and Other Work

 The rapper has developed perhaps an even more successful film career with dozens of credits, including appearances in "Run All Night," "Suicide Squad," "Happy Feet Two," "New Year's Eve," "The Odd Life of Timothy Green," "Barbershop: The Next Cut," and "Now You See Me."
-He first appeared onscreen in the American UPN sitcom "Girlfriends."
-He appeared on that same network on "One on One," where he played a drama class instructor.
+He first appeared onscreen in the UPN sitcom "Girlfriends."
+He appeared on that same network on "One on One," on which he played a drama class instructor.
 Common also guest starred on the ABC show "Scrubs."
-In 2007, Common made his big screen debut alongside Ryan Reynolds, Jeremy Piven, and Alicia Keys in the crime film "Smokin' Aces."
-He also appeared with Denzel Washington and Russell Crowe in the 2007's "American Gangster."
-In 2008, Common starred in the film adaptation of the comic book "Wanted," alongside Morgan Freeman and Angelina Jolie.
+In 2007, he made his big screen debut alongside Ryan Reynolds, Jeremy Piven, and Alicia Keys in the crime film "Smokin' Aces."
+He also appeared with Denzel Washington and Russell Crowe in 2007's "American Gangster."
+In 2008, Common starred in the film adaptation of the comic book "Wanted" alongside Morgan Freeman and Angelina Jolie.
 Common also appeared in "Just Right" and "Terminator Salvation" in 2009.
 In 2009, he appeared in "Justice League: Mortal," and the following year, he starred as a corrupt cop in the 2010 comedy "Date Night."
 He was a leading cast member of AMC's "Hell on Wheels."
-In 2014, Common co-wrote the Oscar-winning song "Glory" for the film Selma.
+In 2014, Common co-wrote the Oscar-winning song "Glory" for the film "Selma."
 He also co-starred as 1960s civil rights leader James Bevel in the movie.
 Common appeared alongside Keanu Reeves when he played Cassian in "John Wick: Chapter 2" in February 2017.
-Common received critical acclaim for his inspiring performance in "All About Nina" in 2018.
+He received critical acclaim for his inspiring performance in "All About Nina" in 2018.

 In October 2015, Common signed a two-year deal with HBO, allowing him to start his own film production company, Freedom Road Productions.
 He worked with Amazon Studios and American Girl in 2016 as an executive producer for the feature film "An American Girl Story."